 Between 1/1 and 6/30

 Travel Grant Awardee ListsAwardee List for Fall Competition

 CDIP Fellows are eligible to apply for membership to the National Center for Faculty Development & Diversity (NCFDD).
 NCFDD is an independent professional development, training and mentoring community for over 71,000 faculty, post-docs and grad students, dedicated to supporting academics in making successful transitions throughout their career.
 If a Fellow's doctoral institution does not hold an institutional membership, CDIP can pay for individual student membership of $240.

 Ten Dissertation Fellowships in the amount of $5,000 are available for advanced candidate CDIP Fellows and are intended to support Fellows during their doctoral dissertation stage.
 CDIP invites Fellows to apply for the 2019-20 competition.

-CDIP Scholars who have graduated or are about to graduate should submit their information to be included in the annual CDIP Directory.
+CDIP Fellows who have graduated or are about to graduate should submit their information to be included in the annual CDIP Directory.
 The directory is intended to assist CSU campuses in recruiting candidates who would further their goals of creating a faculty with the ability and motivation to educate a diverse student body.
-Scholars can apply using the application button below.
+Fellows can apply using the application button below.

 CSU campus representatives can request their copies by emailing Elizabeth Sanchez at